lstgithub/Dox-O-Code/README.md

 # Docs reusage
 Script iterates each document and if it finds a pattern ```~SomeReusableText~``` and there is a ```SomeReusableText.md``` document in the repository's root folder, autoreplacement will be done to produce a complete PDF document.

+# Script variables for fast start

+List of non-environment variables to be adjusted for usage:
+ACCOUNT -
+PATH -
+PATH_TO_TOOLS -
+WEB_HOOK_ADDRESS -
+PATH -

+List of environment variables to be adjusted can be retrieved searching by wildcard "$env:"